teamaffixmb-jake/global-info-map/README.md

    ↓
 6. Updates existing markers OR adds new markers OR removes old markers ↓
+7. Wind data → Streamline generation → Polyline rendering
+   ↓
-7. New events logged to EventLog if severity threshold met
+8. New events logged to EventLog if severity threshold met
 ```

 ---